slingr-stack/slingr-docs/content/en/dev-reference/monitoring/background-jobs.md

 weight: 149
 ---

-In the app monitor in section `Jobs` it is possible to see which jobs are running as well as those that are in different statuses like pending or finished.

-Background jobs are of different types and are created as a consequence of some operations executed in the app runtime.
-For example the following things will trigger background jobs:

-- Execute an action in the background
-- An event coming from an endpoint
-- Export/import records

-You can monitor jobs in charge of these operations from the app monitor.
-There you will be able to see the status, progress as well as logs.

-This is the information you can see for a job:

-- `Create date`: when the job was created.
-- `Waiting`: how much time happened since it was created until execution started.
-If it is still in pending this value will grow.
-- `State date`: when the job execution started.
-- `Duration`: how long the job took to complete execution since start date.
-If it is still in progress this value will grow.
-- `Status`: the current status of the job.
-It could be {{site.data.common.jobsStatusesList | markdownify}}.
-- `Errors`: indicate if there were errors during the execution of the job.
-If there are errors you should check the job's logs to see what happened.
-- `Low priority`: if this job is flagged as low priority.
-See below for more information on how to make a job low priority.
-- `Run by`: which user triggered this job.
-Could be empty if it is a system job.
-- `Progress`: indicates the progress of the job.
-Some jobs might not update this accurately, so it is just an estimation.
-- `Children execution`: indicates the progress in the execution of children jobs (if there are children jobs).
-Keep in mind that more children jobs could be created, so progress could be adjusted.

-## Operations over jobs

-There some operations available for jobs that you can apply from there (after selecting the affected jobs):

-- **Stop**: this will try to gracefully stop the job if it is running.
-Once the job is stopped it would be possible to resume it.
-Keep in mind that this could take a while if the job in some cases because we try to leave things in a good state so they can be resumed.
-  Some jobs cannot be stopped at the middle of the execution.
-For example a job to execute a listener cannot be stopped because the script cannot be stopped in the middle.
-If you try to stop a job like that it will be in status `Stopping` until it is completed.
-  Finally there are some system jobs where the option to stop them is not available.
-- **Resume**: if the status of the job is `Stopped` you can resume execution with this operation.
-  It will pick up execution from where it was left.
-- **Force stop**: if the status of the job is `Stopping` you can force it to stop.
-Keep in mind that you should only do this if you are sure there is no other alternative as some data might be left inconsistent.
-- **Cancel**: if you cancel a job that is in `Stopped`, the job will be discarded and cannot be resume later.
-- **Restart**: if a job is `Finished` but for some reason you need to re-execute it, you can use this operation.
-It is only available on some types of jobs.
-- **Set low priority**: sets a job to be low priority.
-This means that the job will only be executed if there isn't much load on the app.
-- **Remove low priority**: removes the low priority flag so the job is executed a usual.

-## Logs

-For each job you will be able to see its logs.
-These are logs specific to the execution of the job.

-Searching and filtering logs works exactly the same way as [app logs]({{site.baseurl}}/app-development-monitor-logs.html).

-## Children jobs

-If during the execution of a job other jobs are triggered, these are children jobs.
-This is important not only to clean up the main list of jobs but will have consequences in the scheduling of jobs.

-The scheduler will assign execution time per root jobs (jobs that do not have a parent).
-This avoid that one job with a lot of children jobs blocks other jobs.

-## System jobs

-In the secondary there is a button named `Show system jobs`.
-If you click there you will system jobs in the listing.
-These jobs are generated by the platform in order to carry on some of the needed tasks.
-For example refactorings of data, automatic update of relationship fields, etc.

-Usually you won't need to look at system jobs, but you can check them out if needed.

-## Statistics

-In the section `Jobs > Statistics` in the app monitor you can see some useful information about jobs execution over time:

-- `Number of creations`: this is the number of jobs created.
-It allows to detect any anomaly in your app.
-- `Average waiting time`: this is the average amount of time a job is waiting before it gets executed.
-If this number goes up it means there is a performance issue.
-If this persists, you probably need to add more instances to your app.
-- `Min waiting time`: the minimum waiting time a job was waiting before being executed.
-- `Max waiting time`: the maximum waiting time a job was waiting before being executed.
+In the App Monitor's "Jobs" section, you can track the status and details of various jobs associated with your application.
+Jobs come in different types and are generated as a result of various operations within the app runtime.
+Some common triggers for background jobs include:

+- Executing an action in the background
+- Receiving an event from an legacy service
+- Exporting or importing records

+Within the App Monitor, you can monitor jobs responsible for these operations, view their statuses, progress, and access relevant logs.

+Here's the information available for each job:

+- **`Create date`**: Indicates when the job was created.
+- **`Waiting`**: Shows the elapsed time between job creation and the start of execution.
+This value increases while the job is pending.
+- **`Start date`**: Marks when the job's execution commenced.
+- **`Duration`**: Reflects the time taken for the job to complete since its start date.
+This value continues to grow while the job is in progress.
+- **`Status`**: Indicates the current status of the job, such as **`"Pending," "In Progress," or "Finished."`**
+- **`Errors`**: Flags the presence of errors during job execution, with detailed information available in the job's logs.
+- **`Low priority`**: Marks jobs as low priority, impacting their execution when the app experiences heavy loads.
+- **`Run by`**: Identifies the user who triggered the job; it may be empty for system jobs.
+- **`Progress`**: Offers an estimate of the job's progress, although some jobs may not update this accurately.
+- **`Children execution`**: Shows the progress of child jobs, if any exist.
+Note that additional child jobs might be created during execution, adjusting the overall progress.

+## **Operations on jobs**

+You can perform several operations on jobs by selecting the relevant jobs:

+- **`Stop`**: Attempts to gracefully halt a running job.
+After stopping, you can choose to resume it.
+Please note that certain jobs, such as those executing listeners, may not be stoppable mid-execution and will remain in a **`"Stopping"`** state until completion.
+System jobs may not have the option to stop.

+- **`Resume`**: Resumes the execution of a job in the **`"Stopped"`** state, continuing from where it left off.

+- **`Force Stop`**: Forces a job in the **`"Stopping"`** state to halt.
+Use this cautiously, as it may result in inconsistent data if no alternative exists.

+- **`Cancel`**: Discards a job in the **`"Stopped"`** state, making it unrecoverable.

+- **`Restart`**: Available for specific job types, this operation re-executes a **`"Finished"`** job if necessary.

+- **`Set low priority`**: Marks a job as low priority, scheduling it for execution during low app load periods.

+- **`Remove low priority`**: Removes the low priority flag, ensuring a job is executed as usual.

+## **Logs**

+For each job, you can access logs specific to its execution.
+Log searching and filtering function similarly to [app logs]({{<ref "/dev-reference/monitoring/logs-and-alerts.md">}}).

+## **Children jobs**

+During a job's execution, it may trigger other jobs known as children jobs.
+These not only help maintain the clarity of the main jobs list but also influence job scheduling.
+The scheduler allocates execution time based on root jobs (those without parents) to prevent a single job with numerous children from blocking others.

+## **System jobs**

+You can view system jobs by clicking the "Show system jobs" button in the secondary menu.
+System jobs are generated by the platform to perform essential tasks, such as data refactorings or automatic updates to relationship fields.

+System jobs are typically not necessary to monitor but can be inspected when needed.

+## **Statistics**

+In the **`"Jobs > Statistics"`** section of the App Monitor, you can find valuable insights into job execution over time, including:

+- **`Number of creations`**: Indicates the total number of jobs created, useful for detecting anomalies in your app.

+- **`Average waiting time`**: Reflects the average duration a job waits before execution.
+An increase in this value suggests a performance issue, possibly requiring additional app instances.

+- **`Min waiting time`**: Displays the shortest waiting time among jobs before execution.

+- **`Max waiting time`**: Highlights the longest waiting time a job experienced before execution.